 ARL had determined that it was qualified to retroactively apply for the ERTC and believed it was probable that it would receive a refund totaling \$527,958 after filing amended 2020 Federal employment tax returns.
 In 2021, ARL filed amended quarter-three and quarter-four 2020 Federal employment tax returns in order to claim the ERTC.
 Eligibility for the credit and the credit calculations are subject to review and approval by the Federal government.
 In late 2021, ARL received payment on their quarter-three amendment.
-Due to the Internal Revenue Service (IRS) processing delays, the quarter-four credit was still outstanding as of December 31, 2022 and 2021.
-In 2022, ARL determined that it had overestimated the expected credit and reduced the amount by \$56,056.
-At December 31, 2022 and 2021, \$448,234 and \$504,290, respectively, are included in the current portion of pledges receivable without donor restrictions in the accompanying statements of financial position.
-In the opinion of management, the results of the pending review will not have a material effect on the financial position of ARL as of December 31, 2022, and on the changes in its net assets for the year then ended.
+Due to the Internal Revenue Service (IRS) processing delays, the quarter-four credit was still outstanding as of December 31, 2022.
+At December 31, 2022, \$448,234 is included in the current portion of pledges receivable without donor restrictions in the accompanying statement of financial position.
+In 2023, ARL received payment on their quarter-four credit.